As we make our way through the picturesque English

 own with the group.

 in.
-Lunch on your own.
-Take some time to rest before our Group Meeting and dinner.
+Take some time to rest before our Group Meeting and Welcome Dinner.

 White Hart Hotel.